 Volunteers love Cabarete: You'll find surfers, kite surfers, vendors, restaurants and a whole host of things to do.
 It's very popular with tourists so you may have to battle some crowds, but that means that you can easily rent chairs, umbrellas, and find something to eat on such a popular beach.

 It's just past Sosua, so a visit to Cabarete makes for a quick weekend trip or a part of a longer vacation.
-See some pictures of Cabarete here.
+See some pictures of + info about Cabarete here.

 Eastern + Southern Dominican Beaches : For Your Vacation Days